kbaird/Fate-XSLT/characters/Banished/evil_gm_plans.md

 - Retrieve a dead master
 - What Angel tried to do in _Reprise_ (2.15): go kill the Senior Partners at home

-### "The Prince", 小龙/Xiǎolóng
-_GURPS Fantasy_ (pg 183)
-- Use **Ma Wei Sheng**
-  - High Concept becomes _Heir Apparent to the Imperial Throne_
-  - _Son of the Great General Ma_ becomes
-  _Overconfident and Unchallenged (so far)_

-A decent young man who will probably become a good emperor, but currently stubborn & overconfident (trainers were reluctant to challenge him).
-- Sent to do military service at a frontier garrison in **江州/Jiāngzhōu**
-- doesn't make sense for **Xuvutruobacaoly** to attempt assassination
-  - better to do it at court where he can do illusions more smoothly
-- could reveal that the Emperor has grown more erratic in the past several years

 ### Silk River
 - The [**Children of the Xarrat**](../cthulhu_missionaries.md) building up sympathy
 - **Riverton** from _Fate Worlds Volume One: Worlds on Fire_ (first scenario)

-### 天橋山/Tiānqiáo Mountains
-- **Red Orcs** from _GURPS Fantasy_ (pg 62),
-  **Mines of the Mountain King** (pg 178)
-  - High tech Orcs on the border.
-Classic LE society as written: Cardassia, Darguun, etc.
-    - Could be Muslim metaphor, deconstructions of various sorts, etc.
-- _Citadel by the Sea_ as a mountain keep/guardpost instead of coastal
-- _Ravenloft_
-- Maybe _Tsojcanth_ and _Forgotten Temple of Tharizdun_

 ### Xuvutruobacaoly
 16 years ago, a demon attacked the Emperor and was killed by the Imperial